 It’s better to source tulsi from its land of origin.
 Much of the farming of holy basil in India supports organic, ethical, fair trade, and ecological values.
-Thousands of small, rural tulsi farmers in India have banded together under an umbrella organization to form a business model that supports Mother Earth and humans over corporations and toxins.
+Indeed, thousands of small, rural tulsi farmers in India have banded together under an umbrella organisation to form a business model that values humans and the environment over corporations and toxins.

 How to use tulsi

 Tulsi is traditionally taken as a tea.
-Tulsi tea is very simple.
-Leaves and hot water!
-Left to chill, if you prefer iced tea.
+Tulsi tea is very simple; simply steep the leaves in hot water.
+Leave it to chill, if you prefer iced tea.
 The flavor is sharp, gentle and sweet, vaguely reminiscent of its cousin, basil, but with more complexity.

 If you find fresh or dried holy basil leaves, you can also use in your cooking, as with other types of basil.
 It is especially good in stir-fries or spicy soups, You may find tulsi called ‘hot basil’ in some cookbooks.

 Tulsi in traditional usages

-Daily consumption of tulsi is widely practiced in Ayurveda, and a tulsi plant in the home is a part of Hinduism.
+Daily consumption of tulsi is widely practised in Ayurveda, and a tulsi plant in the home is a part of Hinduism.
 Tulsi is a goddess in this tradition, with evening and morning rituals as well as other customs paying respects to her.

 In an Ayurvedic context, holy basil is believed to penetrate the tissues on a profound level, lessen unhealthy discharges, and balance vata and kapha, two of the three Ayurvedic doshas.
 Doshas are essential energies that shape us.

 Holy basil side effects

 Further, as with many healing herbs which have not been widely tested, it is best not to take holy basil while pregnant or breastfeeding.
-This is especially true of holy basil, because some animal studies have found that it causes complications with both fertilization and maintaining a pregnancy to full term.
+This is especially true of holy basil, because some animal studies have found that it causes complications with both fertilisation and maintaining a pregnancy to full term.
 While there is nothing indicating that this is also true of humans, err on the side of caution.